mattbrictson/dotfiles/README.md

 An `edit` shim will launch `mate` (TextMate) if you are on your local Mac, and fall back to `vi` if you are logged in via ssh.
 This shim is used as the git editor and svn editor.

-The `mp` script (short for "(Text)Mate project") opens a directory in TextMate as a new project.
-But unlike the basic `mate` command, if the directory has an existing `.tmproj` file, that project file will be opened instead.
+The `mp` script (short for "(Text)Mate project") opens a directory in TextMate.
+But unlike the basic `mate` command, if the directory does not already have a `.tm_properties`, a basic one will be created.

 ## Credits